2/21/2025

 Chief Investment Officer

 Hey, thanks, Jason.
 It's Brian.
-Yeah, I'll tackle GSE reform right off the bat here.
+Yeah, I'll tackle GSD reform right off the bat here.
 You know, I think, you know, the market has not reacted at all to the headlines so far that we've seen on that topic.
 Mortgage spreads have tightened so that, you know, to the extent that there's any concern out there, it doesn't seem to be reflected.
-You know, I think, you know, I think that's notable because, you know, the market is essentially saying that, you know, the only thing that would really materially impact agency mortgage spreads would be, you know, a loss of the implicit or explicit guarantee on mortgages and that remains an extremely remote scenario at this point.
-So, you know, I think spreads have responded accordingly by not pricing in any real concern about that at this current time.
-Our cautiousness is, you know, I mean, like I said, volatility has come down quite a bit in 2025.
-Mortgage spreads have tightened.
-So, you know, I think, you know, there's still a fair amount of monetary and fiscal policy uncertainty out there, trade policy uncertainty.
-So, you know, I think we're just, you know, with leverage, you know, to our common right around nine, you know, I think we're comfortable in that situation where spreads are attractive still.
-We can still earn attractive RLEs, like I said, in the mid to high teens at that level.
-So, I think, you know, we're kind of, you know, we're not overly cautious.
-We still think mortgages will perform well through the year, but just given where we are right now, you know, I think, you know, mortgages have had a pretty good start to the year.
-So, you know, it's just a matter of whether volatility will continue to away.
+You know, I think that's notable because, you know, the market is essentially saying that, you know, the only thing that would really materially impact agency mortgage spreads would be a loss of the implicit or explicit guarantee on mortgages.
+And that remains an extremely remote scenario at this point.
+So I think spreads have responded accordingly by not pricing in any real concern about that at this current time.
+Our cautiousness is know i mean like i said volatility has come down quite a bit in 2025 mortgage spreads have tightened um so you know i think you know there's still a fair amount of monetary and fiscal policy uncertainty out there uh trade policy uncertainty um so you know i think we're just you know with with leverage um you know aren't to our common right around nine know i think uh we're comfortable in that situation where uh spreads are attractive still uh we can still earn uh attractive roes like i said in the mid to high teams um at that level so i think um you know we're kind of you know we're not we're not overly cautious uh we still think mortgages will perform well uh through the year uh but just given where where we are right now um you know i think you know, mortgages have had a pretty good start to the year.
+So, you know, it's just a matter of whether volatility will continue to trend lower or if it kind of pauses and goes the other way.

 speaker